Siamul/CV1_project/README.md

+# Course Project for CSE 40535/60535 Computer Vision I

-# This repository contains the codes of my course project for CSE 40535/60535 Computer Vision I at the University of Notre Dame.
+This repository contains the codes of my course project for CSE 40535/60535 Computer Vision I at the University of Notre Dame.

 All of the coding is done using the Pytorch framework.
 To install the dependencies, run "pip install -r requirements.txt"